About me

 Personal Interests

 I enjoy reading, watching movies, playing ultimate frisbee, surfing, bouldering, going to the gym, playing piano, listening to music (I’m a bit of an audiophile), playing pool, and solving Rubik’s Cubes (my personal best for a 3-by-3 is 9.58s, and my best Ao5 was ~12s).
-In recent times I was a frequent reader of LessWrong (here’s my profile if you’re curious), an avid listener of the Making Sense podcast, did mindfulness meditation.
+In recent times I was a frequent reader of LessWrong (here’s my profile if you’re curious), an avid listener of the Making Sense podcast, and did mindfulness meditation.